ConduitIO/conduit/proto/README.md

 - cd into the newly generated folder `proto/gen`
 - create a `go.mod` file by running `go mod init go.buf.build/conduitio/conduit/conduitio/conduit && go mod tidy`
 - cd into the root of the project and run `go mod edit -replace go.buf.build/conduitio/conduit/conduitio/conduit=./proto/gen && go mod tidy`

+Before you push your changes don't forget to revert the replaced dependency using `go mod edit -dropreplace go.buf.build/conduitio/conduit/conduitio/conduit`.

+Because Conduit depends on the remotely generated code you will normally have to create 2 separate PRs - the first changes the proto changes and uploads a new version of the shema to the schema registry once it's merged, the second updates the dependency to `go.buf.build/conduitio/conduit/conduitio/conduit` and includes any necessary Go code changes.
+The switch to locally generated code can help you prepare and test both parts at once.